 One of the essential prerequisites for web development is scripting and programming language, and the most recognized language is PHP.

 PHP stands for PHP: Hypertext Preprocessor, but still, people also know it as Personal Home Page.
 PHP is far ahead in popularity from its peers as a web server programming language.
 The power and simplicity make PHP a universal language, and it's a swiss knife for web developers.
 Beginners love the language because of its uncomplex nature and easy learning curve.
 Whether a simple script requires sending an email or a database has driven application.

-Before 1997 the development of PHP was a one-person show and bit contribution from here and there.
-Zeev Suraski and Andi Gutmans rewrote the parser in 1997 and changed the name to recursive acronym PHP: Hypertext Preprocessor.
+Before 1997, the development of PHP was a one-person show and bit contribution from here and there.
+Zeev Suraski and Andi Gutmans rewrote the parser in 1997 and changed the name to the recursive acronym PHP: Hypertext Preprocessor.
 In June 1998, PHP version 3 was officially launched.
 Zeev Suraski and Andi Gutmans started the rewrite of core PHP codes and branded it as Zend Engine in 1999.
 In June 2002, Zend Engine 1.0 powered PHP 4 launched.

 Why learn PHP

 PHP is easy to learn as a programming language, and hundreds of built-in functions and hundreds more available via add-ons make PHP an extensive language.
 Beginner programmers who are just starting in web development frequently consider PHP the best language to learn.

 PHP is open-source and free to use, so the cost of development and deployment is much cheaper than closed-source code technology, which charges hefty license fees.
 It is maintained by a global community of developers who make the source code available for free download and use.

 PHP is an extensible programing language.
 You can write addons in C language to enhance the PHP functionalities, and tons of libraries are readily available to extend the functionalities.